meghbhalerao/dataperf-vision-selection/README.md

 ## Open Division: Online evaluation

 To submit your final submission, we will utilize Dynabench as our online evaluation system.
-Please submit to the the [Vision Dataperf task]([https://dynabench.org/tasks/vision-dataperf](https://dynabench.org/tasks/vision-selection))
+Please submit to the [Vision Dataperf task](https://dynabench.org/tasks/vision-selection).

 ## Closed Division: Creating a submission